masneyb/weather-station/README.md

 collection processes runs every 5 minutes for just a few seconds.
 This is with a USB WiFi dongle running the entire time.
 I would expect to get around a day of usage on a fully charged battery without any kind of backup from the solar panel.
-I've had no problems with the battery charging itself each day during the Summer.
-We'll see how this does in the Winter, although I hope that the larger solar panel will be able to replenish the battery each day.

 ### Project Box

 I used
 [this project box on Amazon](https://www.amazon.com/uxcell%C2%AE-Waterproof-Connect-Junction-200x120x75mm/dp/B00O9YY1G2), although I am a little concerned about the quality of the seal on the box.
+The solar panel is mounted to the lid of the project box and the panel is wider than the box so it should also help to keep the water away from the seal.

 All of the external sensors are terminated with a RJ45 connector to make it easy to remove the project box without having to bring the entire weather station